geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 What I'm really interested in is the reset issue.

 ##### **Nimlgen** [[00:37:09](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2229)]
 Yeah.
 So for the reset issue.
-Um...
-So for the 580...
+Um..
+So for the 580..
 Yeah.
 So for the 680, I think you just have to do something with the I think we need the new clang 2.0.
 The problem there is that NVIDIA just changes structs from version to version and they actually require the exact match of the driver, GSP and user land.
-And even now we do not support like the...
+And even now we do not support like the..
 Opsenv doesn't support like CUDA 13 of these.
 I don't know what they're doing.
 I think it's 580 driver because some structs have changed.
 So yeah.
 And I think with the new clang 2.0, we can generate them on the fly based on the version you're using.
 But currently, yeah, if we regenerate it, we'll break the old version.
 Oh, I see.

 ##### **Geohot** [[00:38:10](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2290)]
 So it'll break with the driver.
 Yeah.
 With the real driver installed.